SEC dropped inquiry a month after firm aided Kushner company

 Kushner Cos. said in a statement that the implication that Kushner's position in the White House had affected the company's relationships with lenders is "without substantiation."

+Peter Mirijanian, a spokesman for Jared Kushner attorney Abbe Lowell, had no comment on the dropped SEC inquiry or whether it was influenced by Kushner's contacts with Apollo.
+He added that Kushner has "had no role in the Kushner Companies since joining the government and has taken no part of any business, loans or projects with or for the Companies after that."

-According to the Times report, Kushner also met with the CEO of Citigroup early last year.
+According to the Times report, Kushner also met with the CEO of Citigroup at the White House early last year.
 Property records show that Citigroup lent $325 million in March to Kushner Cos. and two partners for a collection of buildings in Brooklyn.

 Both lenders had important business before the federal government last year, according to lobbying records and regulatory filings.
 Both Apollo and Citigroup were pushing for tax breaks in the recently passed overhaul, and Citigroup was lobbying for a rollback of some financial crisis regulation.